CtrlK

 Specificity

-Names the domain (AI/ML models and datasets) and some actions (validate, audit), but the actions are fairly high-level.
-It doesn't list multiple concrete specific actions like 'compute disparate impact ratios, generate fairness reports, analyze demographic parity' — instead it stays at the level of 'validate for bias, fairness, and ethical concerns.'
+The description names the domain (AI/ML models and datasets) and some actions (validate, audit), but the actions remain fairly high-level.
+It doesn't list multiple concrete actions like 'compute disparate impact ratios, generate fairness reports, analyze demographic parity' — instead it stays at the level of 'validate for bias, fairness, and ethical concerns.'

 2 / 3